Ready or Not 2: Here I Come – And Here We Go!

 Meanwhile, the police detective is ready to take her to the police station for a statement (despite Grace having suffered some truly awful injuries), when Faith (Kathryn Newton) arrives.
 Grace’s long-estranged sister is still her emergency contact but neither sister is happy about it.
 They’re barely reunited before one of those above attacks Grace after killing the detective.

-Handcuffed to her angry, rebellious sister, Grace has to figure out how to survive this second round of Hide and Seek, because the stakes are a lot higher and the players a lot more dangerous.
+Handcuffed to her angry, rebellious sister, Grace has to figure out how to survive this game a second time, because the stakes are higher and the players a lot more dangerous.
+But there is an intriguing loophole…

 Weaving dials her game up to 11 for this one, too numb from the immediacy of her last struggle to pitch a fit; liberated from a ball gag, she asks for a cigarette (and is denied).
 She’s quite an action heroine, one who endures a terrifying amount of punishment just to play one last card (so to speak).
 It’s really a terrific performance.